Skip to main content

 gh repo set-default

 When prompted, select your fork of the repository and press Enter.
+Do not select the original Azure-Samples/contoso-air repository.

 You're now ready to deploy the sample application to your AKS cluster.